-The requirements of this subsection apply only when a toxicity test demonstrates significant lethal and/or sub-lethal effects at or below the critical dilution.
-Significant toxic effects, are herein defined as a statistically significant difference at the 95% confidence level between the survival, growth or reproduction of the appropriate test organism in a specified effluent dilution and the control (0% effluent).
-If the initial WET test conducted fails, the permittee will conduct three consecutively monthly retests.
+The requirements of this subsection apply only when a toxicity test demonstrates significant lethal effects at or below the critical dilution.
+Significant toxic effects are herein defined as a statistically significant difference at the 95% confidence level between the survival of the appropriate test organism in a specified effluent dilution and the control (0% effluent).
+If the initial WET test conducted fails, the permittee will conduct three retests.
 The purpose of retests is to determine the duration of a toxic event.
 A test that meets all test acceptability criteria and demonstrates significant toxic effects does not need additional confirmation.
 Such testing cannot confirm or disprove a previous test result.
+If any valid test demonstrates significant lethal effects to a test species at or below the critical dilution, the frequency of testing for this species is automatically increased to once per quarter with no option for frequency reduction.